Meet Our People

-Gary has lived in Manitoba most of his life and is currently employed as a Dialysis Technologist in the Health Care field.
+Gary has lived in Manitoba most of his life and is currently employed in the Health Care field.
 He dedicates a good portion of his spare time to Public Finance research and theory.
 For decades he has watched Manitoba stagnate whilst other provinces thrived.
 He believes Manitoba can grow broadly and swiftly under the right conditions, and that lower taxes and less onerous regulations are the means to this blessed and enriching objective.

 Malcolm is from Nesbitt, Manitoba where he has been running a century old family farm since 1983.
 He is married to Barb and they have two grown children.
 In April of 2000 Malcolm accepted a position with Agriculture and Agri-Food Canada/Farm Income Program Directorate in Winnipeg.
 During his 15 year career with Ag Canada he continued to raise a family in Nesbitt and remained active in the business of farming and community.
 Agriculture is his life force and he is proud to continue to be a part of this essential industry.
 Malcolm and Barb enjoy a residence in Killarney, MB along with their century farm house, which they are currently renovating.
 Malcolm believes that the Manitoba Party is the only party with economic vision that will allow the province to grow at a faster rate than what we have seen in the last 40 years.